ABC's Helpline | Call 03000 11 12 13 Wednesdays - Fridays 9am-5pm

-ABC’s helplines are here for you to discuss issues about food and eating and initially the reasons why you (or the person you care about) have developed disordered eating or an eating disorder.
-Parents and carers also call us in distress if they suspect an eating disorder or have had their suspicions confirmed and are unsure of next steps.
+ABC’s helplines are here for you to discuss issues about food and eating and the reasons why you, or the person you care about, has developed disordered eating or an eating disorder.
+Parents and carers also call us if they suspect an eating disorder or have had their suspicions confirmed and are unsure of the next steps.

 Please note that we are not a counselling service, a crisis line or a general mental health organisation and staff will signpost you to helpful alternatives if necessary.
 As a small team responding to a huge need we ask that you keep your calls to 30 minutes unless you are calling us for the first time, and to refrain from calling multiple times during the day or week, as this prevents other people from getting through for their first call.

 Our helplines are run by fully trained members of staff, who have both professional and personal experience of eating disorders.